zen006598/PocketFlow-Tutorial-Codebase-Knowledge/README.md

   </a>
 </p>

 This is a tutorial project of [Pocket Flow](https://github.com/The-Pocket/PocketFlow), a 100-line LLM framework.
-It crawls GitHub repositories and build a knowledge base from the code:

-- **Analyze entire codebases** to identify core abstractions and how they interact

-- **Transform complex code** into beginner-friendly tutorials with clear visualizations
+It crawls GitHub repositories and build a knowledge base from the code.
+It analyzes entire codebases to identify core abstractions and how they interact, and transforms complex code into beginner-friendly tutorials with clear visualizations.

-- **Build understanding systematically** from fundamentals to advanced concepts in logical steps

-Check Out Example Tutorials for Popular GitHub Repositories:
+## Example Tutorials for Popular GitHub Repositories!

 - [AutoGen Core](./AutoGen Core/index.md) - Build AI teams that talk, think, and solve problems together like coworkers!